KageKaz/ClassesBackup/Winter 2025/RUSSN 25/The Captain's Daughter 1-5.md

 Two viepoints: the publisher
 and Pyotr - hindsight, describes in ter mof his own bias . key relationship: Pyotr and his father. rebellion -> share values

+## Plot
+Comming of age: stages of journey, things don't go as expected chapter titles are cliches with double meaning Seargeant of the guards: not
+The guide: lost, taught to drink and gamble / storm / dream
++ Dream is reverse: going home, peasant father
++ When he wakes up he gives the peasant his coat
+Not much of a scary fort
+Dueling is forbidden
++ Duel shows Pyotr is naive, opposite of typical Romantic story "Love", in reality parents decide

 ## rough outline
 Pyotr is a spoiled child